-You may have been near the Kaimuki neighborhood many times without knowing it when you stopped at Leonard’s Bakery for malasadas.
+There is an abundance of desirable things to do in Honolulu, that’s for sure.
+In fact, we have a list of some of those below.
+There’s nothing we enjoy more, however than visiting the local neighborhoods.
+And among those, our top pick remains Kaimuki.
+You may have unknowingly been near Kaimuki many times when you stopped at Leonard’s Bakery for malasadas.
 It’s also an easy drive from Diamond Head and the Kahala Mall.

-We’re always looking for new things to do in Honolulu, yet Kaimuki remains one of our all time favorites.
-Next time you visit, take a short drive to this neighborhood jewel.
+We’re always looking for new things to do in Honolulu, yet Kaimuki remains one of our all-time favorites.
+So next time you visit, take a short drive to this neighborhood jewel.
 From Waikiki, follow Kapahulu under the H1, and continue up Waialae to 8th Avenue.
 That’s where the Kaimuki business district begins.
-We visited Kaimuki just last week, and can report that it is still unique and sleepy, yet thriving.
+We visited Kaimuki just last week and can report that it is still unique and sleepy, yet thriving.

-If you go you’ll find a multifarious mix of older businesses and chic contemporary stores and eateries.
+You’ll find a multifarious mix of older businesses and chic contemporary stores and eateries if you go.
 The surroundings retain a historical charm waiting to be discovered.

 “Before leaving my car, I turn left up Sierra Drive and make my way to the top.
 I soon understand why King Kamehameha used Kaimuki as his lookout to watch approaching enemies from the ocean.
 Another monarch, King Kalakaua, used Kaimuki for peaceful purposes with his ostrich farm.”

-It’s a spectacular view over Waikiki and we like the unique perspective of Diamond Head.
-Up here you may even spot your Waikiki hotel in the distance.
-If you see rainbows over the Pacific, think of famed entertainer Israel Kamakawiwo`ole “IZ,” who was raised here in Kaimuki.
+It’s a spectacular view over Waikiki, and we like the unique perspective of Diamond Head.
+Up here, you may even spot your Waikiki hotel in the distance.
+If you see rainbows over the Pacific, think of famed entertainer Israel Kamakawiwo`ole “IZ,” raised here in Kaimuki.

 At the end of the road is Lanipo trailhead.
-It’s a strenuous 7 mile ridge hike rated one of Oahu’s best.
+It’s a strenuous 7-mile ridge hike rated one of Oahu’s best.
 You can split the hike in half and go as far as “two summits.”
-Right now I have a burning desire to shop and eat.
-My wheels are soon turned downhill.
+When a burning desire to shop and eat strikes, turn your car downhill.

 Kaimuki is Best Explored on Foot

 The storefronts don’t do justice to the unique finds inside.
-Within a five block area I can find coffee bars, purchase every type of Hawaiian fabric, have my shoes fixed, take a yoga class, make art, buy crack seed in jars, find every bead on the planet, watch a foreign film at the Movie Museum, select some vegetables at an outdoor produce stand, look for imported clothing and design, find discounts at a second hand store and discover any sheet of music I want.
+Within a five-block area, you can find coffee bars, purchase every type of Hawaiian fabric, have your shoes fixed, take a yoga class, make art, buy crack seed in jars, find every bead on the planet, watch a foreign film at the Movie Museum (reservations required), select some vegetables at an outdoor produce stand, look for imported clothing and design, find discounts at a second-hand store and discover any sheet of music you want.
 That’s just the tip of the Kaimuki experience.

-And if you’re looking for a discount on manicures and pedicures you’ve come to the right place.
-The most popular was Smiley Nails (closed Wednesday), where patrons received massages while getting their nails done on the cheap.
+And if you’re looking for a discount on manicures and pedicures, you’ve come to the right place.
+Our favorite remains Smiley Nails (closed Wednesday), where patrons received massages while getting their nails done on the cheap.

 After a shopping workout, it’s time to eat.

-Kaimuki’s name stands for something food related, a Ti root oven.
+Kaimuki’s name stands for something food-related, the Ti root oven.
 That’s not surprising, considering all the dining options available.
-You’ll find bakeries and coffee bars, noodle shops to fine dining.
-The food and styles are simply as diverse as the owners and their patrons.
+You’ll find bakeries and coffee bars, noodle shops, to fine dining.
+The food and styles are as diverse as the owners and their patrons.

 A Sample of Landmark Businesses in Kaimuki